Browsed by

 When were Christians first called “Christians?”

-“The disciples also were divinely called first in Antioch Christians.”
-(Acts 11:26 Young’s) God was behind the development of the use of the term “Christians” within a few years of the start of Christianity. read more
+“It was in Antioch that the disciples were first called Christians” (Acts 11:26 NAB).
+God was behind the development of the use of the term “Christians” within a few years of the start of Christianity.
+Notice how this verse can also be rendered: “the disciples also were divinely called first in Antioch Christians” (Young’s Literal Translation).

 WP2Social Auto Publish Powered By : XYZScripts.com